hellosteadman/s3forme/README.md

 ## Limitations

-One of the main limitations of these sample AWSAuthConnection implementations is that the interfaces are not streaming.
-This means that you have to pass the data in as a string or as a byte array and the operation returns a string or a byte array back.
-This is conceptually simpler, and fine for smaller objects, but large objects, say a couple megabytes or greater, will show poor performance, since everything is being passed around in memory.
-More sophisticated libraries would pass streams in and out, and would only read the data on-demand, rather than storing it all in memory (S3 itself would have no problem with such streaming applications).
-Another upshot of this is that the interfaces are all blocking---that is, you cannot look at the data until all of it has downloaded.
-Again, this is fine for smaller objects, but unacceptable for larger ones.
+A previous limitation of the AWSAuthConnection implementation was that the request response was stored as a byte array in memory.
+This was fine for smaller objects, but large objects, say a couple megabytes or greater, will show poor performance, since everything is being passed around in memory.
+With version 0.2.0 this has changed: Response sizes over a predefined limit is now automatically spooled to a temporary file.
+This implies that data of an S3Object is available via a file like interface (not as a byte string as in previous versions).

+The AWSAuthConnection requests are all blocking - that is, the request will continue until all response data is downloaded, and you cannot look at the request is complete.

-These libraries have nearly non-existent error handling.
+There is very little error handling.
 All errors from lower libraries are simply passed up.
 The response code in the connection object needs to be checked after each request to verify whether the request succeeded.

-Only the java library has proper handling for repeated headers.
-The others assume that each header will have only one value.
+There is no support for repeated headers, it is assumed that each header will have only one value.

 It is our intention that these libraries act as a starting point for future development.
 They are meant to show off the various operations and provide an example of how to negotiate the authentication process.

 ## License